hamelsmu/hamel/README.md

 !fetch_site --help
 ```

-    usage: fetch_site [-h] [--to_html] [--strip_html] url output_dir
+    usage: fetch_site [-h] [--to_html] url output_dir

     Fetch content from the specified URL and save it to the given directory.
 Saves
     the content as a markdown file unless `to_html` is True.

     positional arguments:
       url         The site that you want to fetch documents from
       output_dir  The output directory to write documents to,

     options:
       -h, --help  show this help message and exit
       --to_html   Write output as HTML instead of markdown. (default: False)
-      --strip_html  Strip HTML out of the markdown. (default: False)